Read This First

 Prompt 2: Has the notion of faith evolved over the centuries?

-The central claim is this: The notion of faith has indeed evolved over the centuries, reflecting changes in religious, philosophical, and cultural contexts.
+In plain terms: The notion of faith has indeed evolved over the centuries, reflecting changes in religious, philosophical, and cultural contexts.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Faith tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.